PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - Ensure that the date input does not allow future dates.
 - Handle cases where the date format is incorrect.
 - Ensure backward compatibility with existing records that do not have a 'date of joining'.
-- Consider how to handle existing records in the database that do not have a 'date of joining'.
+- Consider how to handle existing records in the database that lack this field.

 ### 7. IMPLEMENTATION CONSTRAINTS